see more news & events

 The University is not responsible for loss, damage, or destruction of personal property.
 Purchasing or arranging for personal property insurance coverage is the resident's responsibility.

-Current Capital University students will be permitted to move in on Sunday, May 12, 2013 from 2-6 p.m. (by pre-scheduled appointment only).
+Current Capital University students will be permitted to move in between May 5 and May 11 your move-in date will vary based on readiness and availability (by pre-scheduled appointment only).
 All other move-in dates will be by appointment only through the Residential and Commuter Life Office unless otherwise arranged.
 Further information regarding move-in will be sent with your summer housing confirmation letter via email.
 Please make sure you provide an active email address and contact phone number on your summer housing application.

 The Residential and Commuter Life Office may terminate your contract and after serving the resident with a written notice to vacate the premises, take possession thereof for the following reasons: 1) Non-compliance with University policies, residence hall policies and procedures, local, federal and state laws where applicable, 2) Damage from fire, smoke, or other causes making the premises uninhabitable.For more information or if you have questions, please contact the Residential and Commuter Life Office Office at 614-236-6811 or by email at email@example.com.